thatskyapplication/thatskyapplication/apps/caelus/README.md

 Every 2 weeks, a seasonal spirit will visit.
 This is known as a travelling spirit.

 1. 2 days prior to the visit, the identity of the spirit will be teased.
 The travelling spirit's visit date should be updated.
+2. If the spirit has never visited before, the maximum winged light count should increase.
-2. Once the spirit has arrived, ensure the friendship tree is updated.
+3. Once the spirit has arrived, the following need to be done:
+   1. Ensure the friendship tree is updated.
-3. The infographics server should distribute an updated friendship tree infographic.
+   2. Ensure the infographic is updated (the infographics server should distribute this).
 This should be uploaded to the CDN.
-4. If the spirit has never visited before, the maximum winged light count should increase.
+   3. Ensure the marketing video is uploaded to the CDN.

 ### Returning spirits